baidu-research/HNN/README.md

 <p align="center">
     <img src="doc/pt-en.k_occur.png" width="400">
 </p>
-We will also see some "hubby" words being listed, for example:
+We will also see some (200 in this case) "hubby" words being listed, for example:

 | "hubby" words |   NN  | ISF | CSLS | HNN |
 |:-------------:|:-----:|:---:|:----:|:---:|